 Interacting with your audience can be time-consuming, but it’s definitely worth it.
-We live in the age of quick communication, and consumers are increasingly using social media as an avenue of communication with businesses.
-Timely and genuine responses bridge the gap between customers and businesses, and showcase the human element of your company, which people can relate to.
+We live in the age of quick communication and consumers are increasingly using social media as an avenue of communication with businesses.
+Timely and genuine responses bridge the gap between customer and business, and showcases the human element of your company which people can relate to.

-Why not create a unique hashtag for your customers to share on social and watch all the great user-generated content roll in?
-Featuring customers on your feed not only allows them to engage with your brand, but also helps build trust with potential customers.
+Create a unique hashtag for your customers to share on social and watch all the great user-generated content (UGC) roll in.
+Featuring customers on your feed not only allows them to engage with your brand, but it builds trust seeing other customers loving your subscriptions.
 Plus, it will help fill your feed with content that you don’t have to create.
 Bonus!

-There’s something about seeing real-life people (and not models hired by the company) with products, that raises that trust level.
+There’s something about seeing real-life people (not models hired by the company) with products that raises that trust level.

-If a company has an active social presence filled with relatable customers showing off products, chances are consumers will engage more, and even convert faster.
+If a company has an active social presence filled with relatable customers showing off products, chances are I’m more likely to subscribe too- wouldn’t you?

 4. Keep shoppers engaged

-I’m sure you’ve heard this before - it costs five to twenty five times more to acquire a new customer, than to keep an existing one.
+I’m sure you’ve heard this before - it costs five to twenty five percent more to acquire a new customer than to keep an existing one.

-If you’re consistently delivering quality products and experiences to your clients, they’re going to continue to be a loyal customer and purchase from you time and time again.
+If you’re consistently delivering quality products and experiences to your clients, they’re going to continue to be a loyal customer and receive your subscriptions time and time again.

 If you included a handwritten note in your boxes when you first started, continue offering that same personal touch even when you’re a multi-million dollar company.